-Nigel Tozzi QC acted for the successful claimants in Golden Belt v BNP Paribas EWHC 3182 (Comm).
+Nigel Tozzi KC acted for the successful claimants in Golden Belt v BNP Paribas EWHC 3182 (Comm).

 In his judgement handed down on 7th December, Males J. decided that a bank was in breach of a duty of care which it owed to certificate holders under a sukuk to ensure that relevant documents comprising the sukuk were executed properly.